DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

    START(13)
    DONE        // This marks the end of the startup process

-The sequence can also be started from a serial monitor with the command </ START 3 13>
+The sequence can also be started from a serial monitor with the command ``</ START 3 13>``.

-If you have multiple separate sections of track which do not require inter-train cooperation you may add many more separate sequences and they will operate independently.
+If you have multiple separate sections of track which do not require inter-train cooperation, you may add many more separate sequences and they will operate independently.

-Although the above is trivial, the routes are designed to be independent of the loco address so that we can have several locos following the same route at the same time (not in the end to end example above!) perhaps passing each other or crossing over with trains on other routes.
+Although the above is trivial, the routes are designed to be independent of the loco address so that we can have several locos following the same route at the same time (not in the end to end example above!), perhaps passing each other or crossing over with trains on other routes.

 The example above assumes that loco 3 is sitting on the track and pointing in the right direction.
-A bit later I will show how to script an automatic process to take whatever loco is placed on the programming track and send it on it’s way to join in the fun.
+A bit later you will see how to script an automatic process to take whatever loco is placed on the programming track, and send it on its way to join in the fun!

 Example 7: Running multiple inter-connected trains
 ==================================================